Hex Enduction Hour: Re-issues

-The album went out of print when the Kamera label folded in 1983, but a German edition on the Line imprint remained available, with copies pressed on white vinyl.
+The album went out of print when the Kamera label folded in 1983, but a German edition on the Line imprint remained available and was repressed in 1986 on white vinyl.
 Line issued a CD edition, flat transferred from a later generation tape.
 In 2002, a new edition titled Hex Enduction Hour + (adding both sides of the "Look, Know" single) was released via Smith's Cog Sinister imprint.

 The album was remastered and issued in 2005 by Sanctuary Records, along with a disc of bonus live material.
 Smith conceded that the remastering was an improvement, but when asked if he liked the bonus live tracks he admitted that he hadn't listened "that far".
 For unexplained reasons, "Look, Know" was removed from the bonus material, although its b-side remained intact; however it would later appear on The Fall Box Set 1976–2007.

 Track listing

 Songwriting credits adapted from the original album sleeve notes.